About the Museum

 In our second exhibit, Witches: Evolving Perceptions, live guides take you through changing interpretations of witches, the truth behind the stereotypes, witchcraft practice today and the frightening phenomenon of witch hunting.

-The museum is open every day except Thanksgiving, Christmas and New Year’s Day.
-Presentations are every half-hour from 10 am to 4:30 pm, with extended hours in July and August.
+The museum is open year-round***, every day except Thanksgiving, Christmas and New Year’s Day.
+Presentations are every half-hour from 10:00 am to 4:30 pm, with extended hours in July, August and October.
 Plan to allow at least one hour for your visit.